-A rich and moist quick bread with shredded zucchini and a double dose of chocolate.
+A rich and moist quick zucchini bread with shredded zucchini and a double dose of chocolate.
 Your kids might not even notice the hidden veggies!

 Typically for breakfast, I keep it simple with a bowl of Total Whole Grain and exactly seven raw almonds with a scoop of black chia seeds mixed in.
 It’s low calorie and heart healthy with extra nutrition to jump start my day.
 BUT… every so often, namely the weekends, I like to indulge and have something a little more fun.
 This Double Chocolate Zucchini Bread goes great with my weekend cup of coffee and I feel like I’m still being “healthy” because of the added zucchini.
 Obviously. 😉